-Using inappropriate materials that are damaging to another person's reputation, or abusive, illegal, obscene, sexually
+Using inappropriate materials that are damaging to another person's reputation, or abusive, illegal, obscene, sexually oriented, threatening, or demeaning to another person's gender or race, or violation of the school's policy on harassment.

 - Using the school's computer hardware or network for illegal activity such as copying software or violation of copyright laws.
 Making copies of software on any school computer or computer system is not appropriate. - Copying or downloading copyrighted software for one's own personal use. - Using the network for private financial or commercial gain. - Loading or using games, public domain, shareware, or any other unauthorized programs on any school computer or computer system. - Purposely infecting any school computer or network with a virus or program designed to damage, alter, or destroy data. - Gaining unauthorized access to network resources. - Invading the privacy of other individuals by gaining unauthorized access to their files or documents. - Using or attempting to use another person's user name or password. - Posting or plagiarizing work created by another person without their consent. - Posting anonymous messages. - Using the network for commercial or private advertising. - Forging electronic mail messages. - Attempting to read, alter, delete, or copy the electronic mail of other system users. - Using the school's computer hardware, network, or Internet links while access privileges are suspended. - Using the school's computer hardware, network, or Internet links in a manner that is inconsistent with a teacher's direction and inconsistent with generally accepted network etiquette. - Attempting to alter the configuration of a computer or any of the software of the school. - Using Windows File Manager, Explorer, or the DOS prompt without teacher's guidance.